-- ARTHUR HERBERT STACK ORPEN (known as Mossie), born 27 July 1872, educated Trinity College Dublin (LLD), married 7 Jan 1927, Frances, daughter of Sir James Murphy (9th Battalion) of Yakton, Monkstown, Co Dublin (see BURKE’S Peerage, 1939 Edition), and died without issue.
+- ARTHUR HERBERT STACK ORPEN (known as Mossie), born 27 July 1872 (died 1953), educated Trinity College Dublin (LLD), married 7 Jan 1927, Frances, daughter of Sir James Murphy (9th Battalion) of Yakton, Monkstown, Co Dublin (see BURKE’S Peerage, 1939 Edition), and died without issue.

 The grave of ARTHUR HERBERT STACK ORPEN in St. Brigid’s Church, Stillorgan.